ky2710/javascript-allonge-six/myAllonge/markdown/main_2_objects.md

 Now we can make stacks freely, and we've hidden their internal data elements.
 We have methods and encapsulation, and we've built them out of JavaScript's fundamental functions and objects.
 In [Constructors and Classes](#classes), we'll look at JavaScript's support for class-oriented programming and some of the idioms that functions bring to the party.

-A> ### is encapsulation "object-oriented?"
+> ### is encapsulation "object-oriented?"
-A>
+>
-A> We've built something with hidden internal state and "methods," all without needing special `def` or `private` keywords.
+> We've built something with hidden internal state and "methods," all without needing special `def` or `private` keywords.
 Mind you, we haven't included all sorts of complicated mechanisms to support inheritance, mixins, and other opportunities for debating the nature of the One True Object-Oriented Style on the Internet.
-A>
+>
-A> Then again, the key lesson experienced programmers repeat--although it often falls on deaf ears--is [Composition instead of Inheritance](http://www.c2.com/cgi/wiki?CompositionInsteadOfInheritance).
+> Then again, the key lesson experienced programmers repeat--although it often falls on deaf ears--is [Composition instead of Inheritance](http://www.c2.com/cgi/wiki?CompositionInsteadOfInheritance).
 So maybe we aren't missing much.

 [^length]: Yes, there's another way to track the size of the array, but we don't need it to demonstrate encapsulation and hiding of state.

-## Composition and Extension {#composition}
+## Composition and Extension
 ### composition

 A deeply fundamental practice is to build components out of smaller components.
 The choice of how to divide a component into smaller components is called *factoring*, after the operation in number theory [^refactoring].